FRCA Notes

 Coagulation

-• Severe injury results in the development of the acute coagulopathy of trauma shock
+• Severe injury results in the development of the acute coagulopathy of trauma shock (see page on major haemorrhage for more detail on trauma coagulopathy)

 • Evidence suggests it is related to the traumatic insult, rather than dilutional in nature